Hawkynt/Hawkynt.github.io/Cipher/CONTRIBUTING.md

 - Link to general pages instead of specific implementations
 - Use categories not in the approved list
 - Include implementation details in description
+- Spilling warnings about unsecure status or educational purpose

 ✅ **DO:**
 - Use `securityStatus: null` as default